dokshukin/poc-k8s-jenkins/README.md

 #### Deploy
 Now we can proceed to the first deploy.
 Go to the job pipeline and click "Build Now".
-> pipeline should build docker image, push it into docker registry (username is taken from secret) and deploy to current K8s cluster.
+> pipeline should build docker image, push it into DockerHub registry (username is taken from secret) and deploy to current K8s cluster.
 You can see tiny web application running on http://IP.ADD.RE.SS:30001 (same IP as Jenkins WEB UI)

-Push some changes into the repo in provided by `ansible/group_vars/kube_nodes/jenkins.yml:jenkins_k8s_pipelines` and during a minute new pipeline should be triggered and, in a case of success, new application version will be deployed.
+Push some changes into the repo(s) provided by `ansible/group_vars/kube_nodes/jenkins.yml:jenkins_k8s_pipelines` and during a minute new pipeline should be triggered and, in a case of success, new application version will be deployed.

 ## Disclaimer
 The project is Proof-Of-Concept only.